 Building the solution

 Once the concept was proven, development of the application commenced.
 Our developers completely rebuilt the system, including its underlying data management processes, to deliver maximum levels and performance and efficiency.
-For example, while previously users would have to wait for the full content download of all topics (numbering over 1,000) to be completed before being able to access the specific information they needed, individual topics can now be accessed instantly online, and the time taken to download the entire app has also been reduced by almost 40%.
+For example, while previously users would have to wait for the full content download of all topics (numbering over 1,000) to be completed before being able to access the specific information they needed, individual topics can now be accessed instantly online, and the time taken to download the entire app has also been reduced by 70%.
 This work has also significantly improved the app’s offline capabilities - a necessity for many medical professionals working in facilities with numerous different WiFi hotspots.

 Additionally, as the app forms a core revenue stream for BMJ, care was taken to ensure high levels of performance on lower-specification devices, as well as the latest software versions.
 This, combined with new multi-lingual functionality introduced into the application, supports BMJ’s plans to launch the service to other regions and markets around the world, allowing the organisation to effectively grow its online reach and revenue.